MyMagic+ and FastPass+ Tips

 If you like rides and are planning a trip to Magic Kingdom, one of the biggest things is knowing what to FastPass.
 I decided to FastPass Space Mountain, Seven Dwarfs Mine Train, and a character meet and greet.
 Two other rides that you could FastPass would be Peter Pan's Flight or Buzz Lightyear's Space Ranger Spin.
 I know you are probably wondering why we didn't fast pass Big Thunder and Splash Mountain, but there is a trick.
 Get to the park about an hour before it opens, and get your Magic Kingdom essential-rides when it first opens.
 A couple reasons why you should get there early is so that you can see the welcome show, and sometimes the park opens early.
 So as soon as the park opens head down to Frontierland and hop on Big Thunder Mountain: we rode this three times with no wait.
 When you are done with Big Thunder, head on over to Splash Mountain and you can ride that with no wait as well.
 After Splash Mountain I would go to the Pirates of the Caribbean, and then you have ridden three of the major rides in the park within the first two hours and then you are done with that area of the park.
 Then you can use your FastPasses later in the day for rides elsewhere.
 I hope this helps!
 Thanks to Hadlea for this tip!

 Everyone can make Fastpass+ reservations ahead of time.
-If you are staying at a Walt Disney World resort, you can make reservations 60 days in advance.
+If you are staying at a Walt Disney World resort or a Good Neighbor hotel, you can make reservations 60 days in advance.
 Annual Passholders and guests with single or multi-day tickets can book Fastpass+ reservations 30 days in advance.
 All you need to do is create a My Disney Experience account by going to www.mydisneyexperience.com and link your ticket with your account.

 All guests can make Fastpass+ reservations ahead of time.

 Want to go on the most popular rides like Toy Story Midway Mania or Test Track more than once in the day without waiting hours in line?
 Try to get a Fastpass+ reservation around an hour after park opening, and make all your Fastpass+ reservations for early in the day.
 Enter the park when it opens and go immediately to the popular attraction and wait in the standby line.
 The line will be the shortest right at opening, and depending on the season, you might even be able to ride it twice before your Fastpass+ reservation is ready.
-Then, once your third Fastpass+ reservation is done, head to a Fastpass+ kiosk and see if you can get an additional Fastpass+ for the attraction you desire.
+Then, once your third Fastpass+ reservation is done, use the Disney World app and see if you can get an additional Fastpass+ for the attraction you desire.

 Make your Fastpass+ reservations for early in the day, but not too early.
 Lines are the shortest right when the park opens, so try to time your Fastpass+ selections for an hour and a half to two hours after opening, as this will be when the crowds start hitting the parks.
 Also, by making your Fastpass+ reservations early in the day, you’ll have a better chance of getting more Fastpass+ selections once your third reservation is done.